jdcloudcom/en/documentation/Management/DevOps/Getting-Started/Config-Deployment.md

 1. Basic Settings

-Select an application of the service tree on the left side, select menu “Continuous Delivery-Online Launch”, log in the “Basic Setting” page and click **Set**.
+Select an application of the service tree on the left side, select menu "Continuous Delivery-Online Launch", log in the "Basic Setting" page and click **Set**.

 ![Alt text](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/Starting12.png)